 Throughout the year, you must make estimated tax payments to the IRS, either from automatically withholding them from your paycheck (if you're a W-2 employee) or by manually paying them (if you're a 1099 employee).
 When you file your tax return, you'll discover whether your estimated tax payments were enough to cover what you should've paid, or if you paid too much.
 The former results in a tax bill, and the latter results in a refund.

 In the meantime, the unpaid taxes will start accruing both penalties and interest.
 Interest starts accruing on the due date stated on the notice, compounding daily to the unpaid balance.
-The interest rate has hovered between 3% and 5% in recent years; currently, it is 5%.
-That means if you owe $1,000, you'll be charged a little more than $4 per month for every month you're late paying your taxes.
+The interest rate has hovered between 3% and 5% in recent years, but the inflation crisis has raised rates to 7% to start 2023.
+That means if you owe $1,000, you'll be charged almost $6 per month in interest for every month you're late paying your taxes, in addition to other fees.

 You'll also pay penalties in addition to the interest.
-Failure-to-pay penalties are 0.5% (one-half of 1%) per month, up to a maximum off 25%, of the unpaid balance.
+Failure-to-pay penalties are 0.5% (one-half of 1%) per month, up to a maximum of 25%, of the unpaid balance.

 (As with late-filing penalties, you will have to pay additional interest and penalties on unpaid state and local taxes, the rates of which are set by your state.)